-- D. Hides, pelts, and animal parts which become state property is the responsibility of the Department of Fish and Game. - E. The storing and disposition of evidence and weapons is the responsibility of the Department of Public Safety. - F. The storage and handling of artifacts is the responsibility of the Department of Education and Early Development. - G. All other non-consumable property, referred to as "controlled property" is managed by the Property Management Office within the Department of Administration. - 1.
+- C. Real property (state owned buildings, leases, housing, or any such related areas) is the responsibility of the Leasing and Facilities section within the Department of Transportation. - D. Hides, pelts, and animal parts which become state property is the responsibility of the Department of Fish and Game. - E. The storing and disposition of evidence and weapons is the responsibility of the Department of Public Safety. - F. The storage and handling of artifacts is the responsibility of the Department of Education and Early Development. - G. All other non-consumable property, referred to as "controlled property" is managed by the Property Management Office within the Department of Administration. - 1.
 The Property Management Office's goal is to assure that departments get the maximum benefit from the property the state owns and controls. - 2.
-Accordingly, priority is given to property management decisions that provide for the reutilization of state property and, where cost effective, the salvage of usable items or parts. - 3.
+Accordingly, priority is given to property management decisions that provide for the reutilization of state property and were cost effective, the salvage of usable items or parts. - 3.
 The ability of the Property Management Office to maintain a central listing of property needed by departments, property reutilization activities, and its authority over final approval of a variety of property transactions makes it possible for the state to make maximum use of property purchased with public funds. - 4.
 As part of its property control responsibilities, the Property Management Office guides departments on the importance and necessity of accurate record keeping, proper care of state-owned property, and standardizes property accounting procedures.
 Although the processing of excess state property is the function which often causes Department Property Officers and Department Property Custodians to turn to the Property Management Office for assistance, effective property control on an ongoing basis remains the best way for departments to fulfill their duty to control, protect, and account for state owned property.
 With the help of Department Property Officers and Department Property Custodians, the Property Management Office exercises its responsibility in a variety of ways including: - a.
-PROPERTY CONTROL MANAGEMENT Helping departments with accurate and effective property control management when property is acquired, transferred, excessed, or processed for disposal. - b.
-PROPERTY REUTILIZATION Coordination, oversight, and approval of surplus property reutilization activities by departments. - c.
-INTEGRATED RESOURCE INFORMATION SYSTEM (IRIS) -
+PROPERTY CONTROL MANAGEMENT Helping departments with accurate and effective property control management when property is acquired, transferred, excessed, or processed for disposal.